Desss64/Track-Meet-Scorer/README.md

 # Track-Meet-Scorer
-Tracks the points scored in a meet.
+Tracks the points scored in an average high school invitational.